solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 slot.
 So hard fork is a tool to intentionally fork off the nodes not participating in the restart effort.

-Dapp developers may find it useful to know that a hard fork has recently occurred.
+Program developers may find it useful to know that a hard fork has recently occurred.
 This information can help them prevent arbitrage and liquidation caused by outdated oracle price account states.
 However, the cluster's restart process takes several hours; in that time, the world can change, causing asset prices to fluctuate.
 As the cluster updates the state of all accounts, malicious actors could take advantage of the delay by conducting trades using outdated prices, anticipating that they will soon catch up to the actual prices of real-world assets.
-Knowing that hard fork has been done recently, dapps can manage these cases more appropriately.
+Knowing that hard fork has been done recently, programs can manage these cases more appropriately.

 ## Alternatives Considered

-No alternate considerations; we need to have the value of last hard fork slot while executing the dapp to correctly treat this case.
+No alternate considerations; we need to have the value of last hard fork slot while executing the program to correctly treat this case.
 We cannot have an account because then it should be updated just after the restart is successful, which will add complexity.
 The best way is to create a new syscall to get this information during execution of transaction, which will help us get last hardfork slot without any interface changes for the instruction.